ardaltunel/omni-tools/README.md

 # License

 This project is licensed under the MIT License.
+For more information, see the [LICENSE](https://github.com/ardaltunel/omni-tools/blob/main/LICENSE) file.

 ---